-- 4 Select the platform where the MTA will run (worksheet item 12). - 5 If you have multiple domains in your system and want to use TCP/IP to link to the other domains (worksheet item 7), follow the instructions in Section, "Using TCP/IP Links between Domains," on page 618. - 6 If you have created the domain in a clustered environment, follow the instructions in the appropriate section of the GroupWise 7 Interoperability Guide. - 7 To ensure that user information in the new domain stays synchronized with user information in eDirectory, follow the instructions in Section 41.4.1, "Using eDirectory User Synchronization," on page 638. - 8 For more MTA configuration options, see Section 9.6, "Changing MTA Configuration to Meet Domain Needs," on page 135. - 9 Click OK to save the MTA configuration information.
+- 4 Select the platform where the MTA will run (worksheet item 12). - 5 If you have multiple domains in your system and want to use TCP/IP to link to the other domains (worksheet item 7), follow the instructions in "Using TCP/IP Links between Domains" on page 579. - 6 If you have created the domain in a clustered environment, follow the instructions in the appropriate section of the GroupWise 6.5 Interoperability Guide: - "Installing and Configuring the MTA and the POA in a Cluster" in "Novell Cluster Services" - "Installing and Configuring the MTA and the POA in a Cluster" in "Microsoft Clustering Services" - 7 To ensure that user information in the new domain stays synchronized with user information in eDirectory, follow the instructions in "Using eDirectory User Synchronization" on page 598. - 8 For more MTA configuration options, see "Changing MTA Configuration to Meet Domain Needs" on page 130. - 9 Click OK to save the MTA configuration information.

-8.3.3 Installing and Starting the New MTA
+Installing and Starting the New MTA

-To install the MTA for the new domain to the location recorded under worksheet item 11, follow the instructions in "Installing GroupWise Agents" in the GroupWise 7 Installation Guide.
+To install the MTA for the new domain to the location recorded under worksheet item 11, follow the instructions in "Installing GroupWise Agents" in the GroupWise 6.5 Installation Guide.
+For additional MTA-specific instructions, see Chapter 42, "Installing and Starting the MTA," on page 565.